-Ceausescu has left behind, among many other horrors, the Palace of the Parliament / House of the People / Casa Poporului, a mammoth of megalomania stretching over 3,700,000 Square Feet and going 86 meters up.
+Ceausescu has left behind, among many other horrors, the Palace of the Parliament aka Casa Poporului, a mammoth of megalomania stretching over 3,700,000 Square Feet and going 86 meters up.

-For some reason, the Orthodox Church decided that they should leave their mark on the country as well and started another similarly hideous project, called Catedrala Mantuirii Neamului (People’s Salvation Cathedral).
+For some reason, the Orthodox Church decided that they should leave their mark on the country as well and started another similarly hideous (or impressive, depending on your point of view) project, called Catedrala Mantuirii Neamului (People’s Salvation Cathedral).

 And you can take that name literally if you think that the zombie apocalypse is coming, because the new cathedral will be horribly humongous.

 Apart from that, it’s nothing that a huge pile of megalomania, bad taste and poor choices.
-And, as if one wasn’t enough – it’s being built right bear the Palace of the Parliament.
+And, as if one wasn’t enough – it’s being built right behind the Palace of the Parliament.

 The People’s Salvation Cathedral, once built, if fully populated, is said to be able to hold 125,000 people.
-That’s way more than the entire population of my city!
-And completely disgusting at the same time.
+That’s way more than the entire population of many cities in Romania!